 Start by applying your non-abrasive cleaner to the shower floor using a sponge or cloth.
 Gently scrub the cleaner into the corners and around the center.
-Don’t forget the area around the drain — a lot of soap scum and grime will settle in this place.
+Don’t forget the area around the drain — a lot of soap scum and grime will settle here.

 If your shower floor is textured, you may need to scrub a little more to get all the grime away.

 2. Rinse and Dry

 After scrubbing the entire floor, rinse with clean water.
-Use the showerhead and direct the water into the corners to get all of the cleaning solution out.
+Use the showerhead and direct the water into the corners to get all the cleaning solution out.
 Once you’re done, wipe the floor using a cloth.

 How to Remove Tough Stains

-Removing soap scum and watermarks is often difficult, and can make your shower look filthy.
+Removing soap scum and watermarks is often tricky and can make your shower look filthy.
 If you have some white vinegar in the pantry, you can easily use it to cut through the grime.
 Because of the acid in vinegar, it is superb at removing grease and oils.

 Pour a generous amount of vinegar over the stains and allow it to sit for a couple of minutes.
 Then use a sponge or brush to scrub the marks off.
 Rinse once you’re pleased with the results.

-You can use hydrogen peroxide, which is a mild bleach, to restore the white surface.
+You can use hydrogen peroxide, which is a mild bleach, to restore the white surface and eliminate dark stains.
 However, it’s not a one-minute fix, so make sure no one needs the shower until the next day.

 Place a white cloth over the stain and soak it generously in hydrogen peroxide.
 Allow the cloth to stay on the mark overnight, and then rinse off and dry with a towel (1).

-If you’re not dealing with hard watermarks, but still see stains, making a baking soda paste could work.
+If you’re not dealing with hard watermarks but still see stains, a baking soda paste could work.
 Baking soda effectively cleans stains like soap scum.